Note: Updated on February 8, 2019

 This “grow your own” approach is similar in many ways to other nationwide efforts such as the Kansas City Teacher Residency project.
 Based on the premise that teachers are best trained on-site and under the careful mentoring of experienced teachers in real-life situation, such training is certainly workforce-driven.
 It’s also competency-based in many respects, because teacher candidates must demonstrate what they know and able to do on a daily basis.
 Admission requirements into programs such as the KCTR are strict, admitting only those candidates who demonstrate a strong propensity for long-term success as a caring, effective educator.
 This is as it should be—we want only the very best teaching our children and our grandchildren.

-All these pilots share some things in common with the educator preparation program I am building—but there is still something they are missing—and that is a curriculum that is built by the best of the best—those educators and school leaders who have been recognized as high performing.
-A feature of my program, one that I would love to see embedded in other programs, is evidence that teacher candidates are being trained by those who have been highly successful in today’s classrooms and who understand how to meet the needs of students in 2018 and beyond.
+All these pilots share some things in common but there is still something they are missing—and that is a curriculum that is built by the best of the best—those educators and school leaders who have been recognized as high performing.
+A feature I would love to see embedded in other programs is evidence that teacher candidates are being trained by those who have been highly successful in today’s classrooms and who understand how to meet the needs of students in 2018 and beyond.
 Curriculum written by faculty who can talk theory but who have little teaching experience will fall flat on its face.
 Likewise, a program built by those who haven’t seen the inside of a P-12 school in 20 years simply cannot prepare teachers for 21st Century schools.
 It’s just not realistic, and yet we see those programs training new teachers by the thousands in every state across our nation.
 As a result, we are licensing new teachers who discover they have come down with a case of, “What have I gotten myself into?” syndrome.
 Those teachers leave the classroom in droves, headed for less stressful jobs often with more pay.
 That’s why about half of all new teachers leave the profession within five years of obtaining their license.